louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Treatment of unexplained chronic cough: CHEST guideline and expert panel report [^accc7003].
 Chest (2016).
 Medium credibility.

-Case description features for unexplained chronic cough—UCC was identified as either refractory to empiric treatment trials or as unable to be assigned an etiology, with example descriptions including chronic cough that had persisted despite medical treatment according to the anatomic diagnostic protocol; cough and symptoms suggesting asthma but with normal lung function; a history consistent with postviral vagal neuropathy with a daily, dry, nonproductive cough of 6 months’ duration precipitated by a throat tickle, dry sensation, laughter, or speaking (with most patients having a readily identifiable antecedent upper respiratory tract infection); and chronic cough for which GERD and postnasal drip syndrome (PNDS) had been excluded.
+Case description features for unexplained chronic cough — UCC was identified as either refractory to empiric treatment trials or as unable to be assigned an etiology, with example descriptions including chronic cough that had persisted despite medical treatment according to the anatomic diagnostic protocol; cough and symptoms suggesting asthma but with normal lung function; a history consistent with postviral vagal neuropathy with a daily, dry, nonproductive cough of 6 months' duration precipitated by a throat tickle, dry sensation, laughter, or speaking (with most patients having a readily identifiable antecedent upper respiratory tract infection); and chronic cough for which GERD and postnasal drip syndrome (PNDS) had been excluded.

 ---